hashgraph/guardian/Methodology Library/CDM/CDM ACM0001/readme.md

 Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB and the endorsement by the DNA.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.

 ## Key Documents & Schemas

-Methodological Tool 02 – Combined tool to identify the baseline scenario and demonstrate additionality.

-Methodological Tool 03 – Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.

-Methodological Tool 04 – Emissions from solid waste disposal sites.

-Methodological Tool 05 – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.

-Methodological Tool 06 – Project emissions from flaring.

-Methodological Tool 08 – Tool to determine the mass flow of a greenhouse gas in a gaseous stream.

-Methodological Tool 09 – Determining the baseline efficiency of thermal or electric energy generation systems.

-Methodological Tool 12 – Project and leakage emissions from transportation of freight.

-Methodological Tool 32 – Positive lists of technologies.

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.